Mal de Debarquement

 We conclude that MDD is typically a prolonged rocking vertigo which usually is triggered by a sea-going voyage.
 MDD is almost exclusively found in Caucasian females.
 Most cases of MDD have onset in their 40's.
 Anticholinergic medications are typically ineffective.
 The cause of MDD remains uncertain.

-Hain TC, Hanna P, Rheinberger M. Mal de Debarquement Syndrome.Archives of Otolaryngology-Head Neck Surgery, 1999:125:615-620, Also see local link to Mal de Debarquement, and PDF file on the Site DVD
+Hain TC, Hanna P, Rheinberger M. Mal de Debarquement Syndrome.Archives of Otolaryngology-Head Neck Surgery, 1999:125:615-620, Also see local link to Mal de Debarquement, and PDF file

 Published in Archives of Otology, Head Neck Surgery, July 1999 Issue.